posts tagged: experiment

 the maker/DIY trend isn’t about Arduinos or 3D printers. it’s not about laser cutters and hackerspaces. it’s about creating instead of just consuming.

-you don’t have to be an artist or a scientist. many makers/hackers have both strong left and right brain tendencies. you don’t need to know how to write software or operate a CNC …
+you don’t have to be an artist or a scientist. many makers/hackers have both strong left and right brain tendencies. you also don’t need to know how to write code or operate a …

 continue reading ⇨